Skip to Content

 Cranberries are ready for harvest the end of September to mid October.

-You can also check out the Cranberry Festival in Saint-Louis-de-Blandford.
+You can also check out the Cranberry Festival in Saint-Louis-de-Blandford (about a two hour drive from Montreal, just passed Trois-Rivière).

 Another quintessential fall farm activity is getting lost in a corn maze (except don’t actually get lost please!).